-- 11. The Appellant passed Part 1 of the Qualifying Examination on 1 December 2022.
-He passed Part 2 on 21 April 2023. - 12.
-He took and failed Part 3 on 28 May 2024.
-A further Part 3 test was booked on 8 August 2024 but was cancelled by the Appellant. - 13.
-Two trainee licenses have been granted to the Appellant, which were valid from 10 July 2023 to 9 July 2024. - 14.
-On 26 June 2024 the Appellant applied for a third trainee licence.
+- 11. The Appellant passed Part 1 of the Qualifying Examination on 15 May 2023.
+He passed Part 2 on 10 August 2023. - 12.
+He took and failed Part 3 on 14 November 2023 and 19 December 2023.
+A further Part 3 test was booked on 3 October 2024 but it was cancelled by the Appellant. - 13.
+Two trainee licenses have been granted to the Appellant, which were valid from 31 July 2023 to 30 July 2024. - 14.
+On 15 June 2024 the Appellant applied for a third trainee licence.

-- 15. On 2 July 2024 the Appellant was informed that the Registrar was considering refusing the application and invited to make representations. - 16.
-In response, on 6 July 2024, the Appellant stated that he had lost a month's training and practice time due to a road traffic accident in April 2024 and that there was a lack of available tests. - 17.
-The application was refused on 8 August 2024. - 18.
-The reasons for the Registrar's decision, in summary, were that: - a. that the Appellant had provided no evidence of lost training time or lack of pupils; - b. the Appellant had had the benefit of two training licenses for twelve months; - c. the Appellant had cited lack of test availability but cancelled one himself; - d. that the Appellant had already had a sufficient amount of time to gain experience to assist in passing Part 3 of the Qualifying Examination and that it was not the intention of Parliament that candidates should be issued with trainee licences for as long as it takes them to pass the examination, and that the trainee licence system must not be used as an alternative to registration as a fully qualified Approved Driving Instructor.
+- 15. On 24 July 2024 the Appellant was informed that the Registrar was considering refusing the application and invited to make representations. - 16.
+In response, on 4 August 2024, the Appellant stated that he had been without a car, after an accident, between 23 December 2023 and 20 February 2024.
+In addition he had experienced a lack of test ability.
+Despite this he had made two attempts at Part 3 within a month. - 17.
+The application was refused on 13 August 2024. - 18.
+The reasons for the Registrar's decision, in summary, were that: - a. that the Appellant had been aware of the situation with his car before applying for the second trainee license and could have delayed the second license starting; - b. the Appellant had had the benefit of two training licenses for twelve months; - c. that the Appellant had already had a sufficient amount of time to gain experience to assist in passing Part 3 of the Qualifying Examination and that it was not the intention of Parliament that candidates should be issued with trainee licences for as long as it takes them to pass the examination, and that the trainee licence system must not be used as an alternative to registration as a fully qualified Approved Driving Instructor.